konsumer/pipd/README.md

 I hooked it up like this:

-Connect rotary-encoders board to "expansion port" using a Qwiik connector.
-Run another Qwiik connector to the OLED from that.
+- Connect rotary-encoders board to "expansion port" (i2c) of sound-board, using a Qwiik connector.
+- Run another Qwiik connector to the OLED from rotary-board.

 ## Usage